Cubs vs. Brewers Player Props Betting Odds

-You can find player prop bet odds for Christian Yelich, Nico Hoerner and other players on the Milwaukee Brewers and Chicago Cubs heading into their matchup at 2:10 PM ET on Monday at American Family Field.
+Bookmakers have set player props for Christian Yelich, Nico Hoerner and others when the Milwaukee Brewers host the Chicago Cubs at American Family Field on Tuesday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!